-Standard Admission is granted to students who meet at least two of the following criteria:
+Standard Admission is granted to students who have submitted all required admission materials and meet at least two of the following criteria:

-- 1. Graduation from an accredited high school with a grade point average of 2.5 (or above) on a 4.0 scale. - 2.
-A rank in the top 50 percent of the graduating class from an accredited high school. - 3.
+- 1. Graduation from a high school with a grade point average of 2.5 (or above) on a 4.0 scale. - 2.
+A rank in the top 50 percent of the high school graduating class. - 3.
 An ACT composite standard score of 18 or above, or an SAT Composite score of 870 or above.